 Their prey typically comprises large ungulates such as white-tailed deer and moose, rodents, snowshoe hare, and beaver.

-Known also as the buffalo wolf, a pack of Great Plains wolves would have no problem taking down one of the largest mammals in North America.
+Known also as the buffalo wolf, a pack of Great Plains wolves would have no problem taking down one of North America’s largest mammals.

 They will also incorporate fruit and vegetables for their dietary requirements.

-The Mexican wolf is the most endangered wolf not only in North America but the World.
-There were once thousands of Mexican wolves, but by the 1970s there were only a few in the wild and in captivity.
-Reintroduction of the species to the wild has helped, but they are still on the IUCN red list of endangered species.
+The Mexican wolf is the most endangered wolf not only in North America but in the World.
+There were once thousands of Mexican wolves, but by the 1970s, there were only a few in the wild and captivity.
+Reintroducing the species to the wild has helped, but they are still on the IUCN red list of endangered species.

 What do Mexican Wolves Look Like?